alexriley/Cache2SSD/README.md

 CACHE=/SSDcache/
 '

-If directories are specified in command line arguments and a config file, the command line arguments are used.
+If directories are specified in command line arguments and a file, the command line arguments are used.

 My usage case: